Seagate/cloudfuse/README.md

   - You should now see your data in the folder you selected.
 * `To unmount`
   - Through the main window in the GUI, browse to the folder your mounted cloud resides and select it.
+  - Select the type of cloud you have, S3 or Azure.
-  - Click the unmount mutton
+  - Click the unmount mutton.
-  - The folder the cloud was in should now be empty
+  - The folder the cloud was in should now be empty.

 ### Windows
 Note: Make sure WinSFP is installed in the setup section dedicated to Windows.
 * `To Mount`
   - Launch the provided GUI escalated with admin rights (this is for the windows service option).
-  - To attach your cloud to a folder, browse to the location you want your cloud to mount and make sure that directory is empty, then select mount.
+  - To attach your cloud to a folder, browse to the location you want your cloud to mount and make sure that directory is empty.
+  - Select the type of cloud you want, either S3 or Azure.
+  - Click mount.
-  - You will see an error if you did not launch the GUI with admin rights, if this happens just relaunch the GUI by right-clicking and selecting 'Run as Administrator'
+  - You will see an error if you did not launch the GUI with admin rights, if this happens just relaunch the GUI by right-clicking and selecting 'Run as Administrator'.

 * `To Unmount`
-  - Launch the provided GUI with admin rights
+  - Launch the provided GUI with admin rights.
-  - Through the main window of the GUI, browse to the cloud you want unmounted and select that folder, then click unmount
+  - Through the main window of the GUI, browse to the cloud you want unmounted and select that folder
+  - Select the type of cloud you have mounted, either S3 or Azure.
+  - Click unmount.

-If you do not desure to use the GUI to mount/unmount your cloud, please reger to Command Line Interface Operations further down
+If you do not desire to use the GUI to mount/unmount your cloud, please refer to Command Line Interface Operations below.

 ## Health Monitor
 Cloudfuse also supports a health monitor.
 It allows customers gain more insight